Stripe Billing Integration

 • Update a subscription directly in Stripe, following the valid submission of a cancel request or Offer from the Brightack Page.

-Connecting Brightback to Stripe
+Connecting Chargebee Retention to Stripe

 {

-"app_id": "BRIGHTBACK_APP_ID",
+"app_id": "RETENTION_APP_ID",

 "subscription_id": "sub_K1Vhej7WAk7k7Z",